neutron-org/neutron-docs/docs/neutron/dao/overrules.md

                              proposal_id))
 ```

+If the subDAO proposal is rejected by subDAO members, everything works the same way as without any timelocks/overrules
+since they're not triggered.

 Overrule pre-propose module allows only overrule messages to be created, thus, it takes only timelock contract address
 and subDAO proposal id as parameters.
 Title and description are generated automatically.